EricThomson/ctdml/README.md

-# Code the Dream Cloud Workspace
+# Code the Dream ML Workspace
 A workspace to develop hands-on, accessible machine learning materials for [Code the Dream](https://codethedream.org/).
 This space is to experiment with lesson plans, identify the most important skills, and create learning paths for Python 200.
 Student facing-material will be hosted separately at Code the Dream.

 ## Plan